wp-plugins/nelio-ab-testing/readme.txt

 * Compatibility with Custom Permalinks plugin.

 = 3.0.3 =
-* New Feature.
+* **New Feature**.
 So far, external goals were only tracked if the user clicked a link whose href was the same as the external goal's URL.
 Now, this is also extended to form submission (assuming that form's action attribute is the same as the external goal's URL).
 * Quick fix.
 In the progress of the experiment page, goals created with